caocmai/Drinking-Fountains-API/README.md

 ## Description

-Welcome to the Water Fountain Finer API.
+Welcome to the Water Fountain Finder API.
 This API allows for viewing and creating drinking water fountains based on city, zip_code, longitude, and latitude.
+Additionally, each one particular drinking fountain can have a list of nearby amenities in JSON format.

-This API permits only authenicated users to add and update drinking fountains and nearby amenities associated with the specific driking fountain.
-However, non authenicated users are still able to view driking fountains and its nearby amenities.
+This API permits only authenicated users to add and update drinking fountains and nearby amenities associated with the specific drinking fountain.
+However, non authenicated users are still able to view drinking fountains and its nearby amenities.

 ## Installation